 Your application will be assessed as a priority.

 Costs will vary depending on the works to be undertaken.

 As a guide the following costs may apply:

-- A minimum of 2 to 3 inspections will be required.
+- A minimum of 3 inspections will be required.

 If you require further information about associated costs, refer to our adopted budget or call Yarra City Council on 9205 5555.